##My computer

 -p 323

-is the port number
+is the terminal

 impact3.stat.iastate.edu